Toxic shame – 3 steps towards healing yourself

 Once you’ve noticed it, pause and honestly ask if that voice in your head is right.
 This a critical step, for once you’re able to separate yourself from the problem, you gain a measure of control.

-Your core values are your guiding principles that help you to make decisions, from micro- to life-changing ones, thereby helping you to shape your life.
+Your core values are the guiding principles that help you to make decisions, from micro- to life-changing ones, thereby helping you to shape your life.

 They can either be values you know you have.
 Or, if you struggle with that, write a shopping list of values you’d like and you’re sure would really fit you.